CassandraGoose/cass-lesson-slides/workflow-prs-and-gh-communication.md

 - Link the issue to your GH project.
 (You should now see the issue as a ticket on your project board!)
 (These can be accessed on the right hand side of the issue near the Labels section.)

-A note on the note in the online lesson.
-When you're on a team in the future, it's possible issues will be assigned differently.

 ---

 ### Code Reviews and Pull Requests

 Code reviews can be an enlightening part of the collaboration process.

+It can help identify technical issues that lead to improvements and can also identify areas for improvement regarding communication!

+Notes:
 It _can_ be one of the only times that collaborative learning happens on teams that do not pair.

-It can help identify technical issues that lead to improvements and can also identify areas for improvement regarding communication!
+Can share your old teams system

+A code review is often started with a PR.

 ---